-Third, if you will be more comfortable remaining masked for the time being, we welcome and encourage your care and consideration to others.
+Third, if you will be more comfortable remaining masked for the time being, we welcome and encourage your care and consideration of others.
 We will still provide masks at the door to all who wish to wear one, especially to those who are not yet fully vaccinated.

-Fourth, we will continue live-streaming the entire Sunday service for those unable or unready to join in-person for the time being.
+Fourth, we will continue live-streaming the entire Sunday service for those unable or unready to join in person for the time being.

 Fifth and finally, this situation could change and we may need to return to more cautious behaviors in the future.

 It’s OK to exhale and relax a little bit after the last year+.
 While the pandemic is burning hot in other parts of the world and we must remain in prayer for our neighbors elsewhere and active in encouraging our leaders to share our vaccine supply where it’s needed most, it is shaping up to be the best Summer we’ve had since, well, 2019 at least.
 I look forward to worshipping with you all these next three weeks, and to continuing to live as followers of Jesus who seek to be part of the solution and not the problem by doing no harm.